-Champ pitcher consoles losing baseball player
+Minnesota champ pitcher consoles losing baseball player

 MINNESOTA (CNN) — A true act of sportsmanship was displayed in front of family, friends and spectators at a high school baseball game in Minnesota.